Rafarello/Zippia_Frontend_Challenge/README.md

 It represents a briefly resumé of the job and is mounted inside the aside component of the page.
 The aside component is a list of these cards that has the resumed info

 ## Context

+## context.js

+This is where that is initialized the global storage of the application

+## Provider

+It is where all of the global state variables and global state dispatchs are created and manipulated, then passed to the children's elements to be used

+# Pages